Comprehensive Examination Committee Policies and Procedures

-- The examination will be administered on the Friday prior to the beginning of Summer I from 9AM-12Noon.
+- The examination will be administered on the first day of semester 7.
 Students with testing accommodations are required to provide written documentation of accommodations to the Chair of the Committee at least 2 weeks prior to the examination date.

 V. Retake Examinations

 - In the event a student does not successfully pass the comprehensive exam on the initial attempt, the student will have 2 additional attempts to pass the comprehensive examination.
-It is the student’s responsibility to schedule the second attempt with the chair of the Comprehensive Examination Committee.
-The student is required to schedule a meeting with their advisor and the chair of the Comprehensive Examination Committee within 1 month of being notified of the failure, to discuss remediation and the scheduling of the comprehensive examination second attempt.
+It is the student’s responsibility to schedule the second attempt with the Comprehensive Examination Committee Chair.
+The student is required to schedule a meeting with their advisor and the Comprehensive Examination Committee Chair within 1 month of being notified of the failure to discuss remediation and scheduling of the comprehensive examination second attempt.
 The student will have a maximum of 3 months from the date of the initial examination in which to complete the comprehensive examination second attempt.

 - In the event that the student does not successfully pass the comprehensive examination on the second attempt, the student is required to meet with their advisor within 1 month of being notified of the failure, to develop an individualized remediation program and to schedule the third and final attempt.
-The student will have a maximum of 3 months from the date of the second attempt examination in which to complete the comprehensive examination third attempt.
+The student will have a maximum of 3 months from the date of the second attempt in which to complete the comprehensive examination third attempt.

 - The student is not eligible to progress to semester 8 until a passing score on the comprehensive examination has been achieved.

 Test Analysis/Scoring Guidelines

 - The number of items upon which the final score will be calculated will be determined after test and item analysis.